deokudev/speedetail-homepage/src/app/reference/revision-history/page.md

 nextjs:
   metadata:
     title: Restore previous revisions of note
-    description: Inkdrop automatically creates a new revision each time you stop writing a note, allowing you to quickly restore any previous version with ease
+    description: Speedetail automatically creates a new revision each time you stop writing a note, allowing you to quickly restore any previous version with ease
 ---

-Inkdrop keeps a history of changes made in your notes.
-Whenever you stop writing a note, Inkdrop automatically creates a new revision.
+Speedetail keeps a history of changes made in your notes.
+Whenever you stop writing a note, Speedetail automatically creates a new revision.
 You can quickly restore any previous revision.

 ## Which revisions can be restored

-Inkdrop synchronizes only the latest revision of a note across multiple devices.
+Speedetail synchronizes only the latest revision of a note across multiple devices.
 For example, if you have older revisions made in a mobile app, you can't access them in the desktop app.
 Only the latest revision is available in the desktop app.
-Inkdrop's database deletes old revisions automatically to save the storage capacity.
+Speedetail's database deletes old revisions automatically to save the storage capacity.

 ## Restore previous revisions of note